|

 Williamson's Tavern : 1 Groveland Court, Off Bow Lane, London, EC4

-The Bleeding Heart tavern : Bleeding heart yard, E.C.1
+The Bleeding Heart Tavern : Bleeding Heart Yard, E.C.1

 The Mitre Tavern : Mitre court Hatton garden, E.C.1

-The original tavern was built in 1547 for the servants of the palace of the Bishops of Ely, Cambridgeshire.
+the area don't even know it exists.
+The original tavern was built in 1547 for the servants

-The palace was built as the Bishops London base, and is the oldest catholic church in London.
-They had power and riches and played host to Henry VIII and Elizabeth I.
+base and is the oldest Catholic church in London.
+They had power and riches and played

-After the reformation, Elizabeth forced the bishops to rent some of their land to Sir Christopher Hatton, one of her courtiers.
-The area is now known as Hatton Garden.
+rent some of their lands to Sir Christopher Hatton, one of her courtiers.
+The area is now

 The George : Wanstead High Street, E11

 This pub has a 200 year old crime to boast.
-In 1752, two workmen were up on scaffolding while every day below them an impossible temptation went past.
-A tray full of the finest cakes from the bakers next door, they were carried aloft by the baker's boy, and tempting to reach out and pinch one...
+On the 17th July 1752, two workmen were up on scaffolding whilst below, a daily temptation passed in the form of a tray of the finest cakes from the next door bakery.
+They were carried overhead by the baker's boy and the workmen were tempted to reach out and steal one.
+On the 7th of July, they were caught red cherry handed; as the sign reads.
+'Ye Cherry pey'.

 That day we had good cheer Hope to do for many a year.